5 Tips for Minimizing Translation Costs

 Most translators charge money based on the number of words they translate.
 That means if you can cut down on the number of words, you reduce the translation costs.
 So you should start by optimizing your source content before sending it to translators.
 This might take you hours to complete but it will be worth it.
 Below are some tips to have economical translation-friendly content:

 - Reduce wordy sentences and lengthy words.
 You should paraphrase the original long sentences with shorter and simpler words.

-- Remove unnecessary part of your content such as idioms, jargon, metaphors, or expressions that are only familiar with your local culture.
+- Remove unnecessary parts of your content such as idioms, jargon, metaphors, or expressions that are only familiar with your local culture.

 - Avoid text in graphics.
-To translate the text in a picture or chart, the translators extract the text out of the graphic, translate them into the target languages, then insert them into the graphic again.
+To translate the text into a picture or chart, the translators extract the text out of the graphic, translate them into the target languages, and then insert them into the graphic again.
 The process takes too much time, and time is money.
 So instead of embedding text into graphics, try using captions.

 - Blank space is important too.
 The length of your content tends to expand as you translate it from English to other languages.
 Thus, to keep the eye-catching original format, you should adjust your content and leave enough white space for the additional length.

 3. Make the Most of Technology

 The translation industry has long been mystified as a “human-only” industry while in reality, it is assisted by many software and apps, especially the CAT Tools.
 Thanks to the Translation Memory (TM) in CAT Tools, you can reduce the translation cost significantly as you only pay for new words that translators actually translate.
 Also, less time is needed for your translation while the consistency of the translation increases.
 By making the most of this technology, you can easily achieve both targets: best quality and low costs.
 CAT Tools are even more effective for long-term translation projects.
 As the TM is getting bigger and bigger after each project, the money you pay is lessened.